5 Uses for Grade 9 Titanium Ti-3Al-2.5V: Perfect for Sports & Aerospace

 We supply a full range of titanium mill products—including titanium bars, titanium tubes, titanium plates, titanium sheets, titanium powder, and titanium coil—as part of our expanding metals portfolio.
 In addition, our Engineered Components Division serves as a trusted global sourcing partner for fasteners, castings, forgings, stampings, screw-machined parts, and custom components made from all types of metals, plastics, and rubber.

-With over 75 years of industry experience and a reputation for reliability, we proudly support customers across all major sectors—including aerospace, medical, defense, automotive, energy, precision machining, consumer products, armament, construction, and more.
+With over 75 years of industry experience and a reputation for reliability, we proudly support customers across all major sectors—including aerospace, medical, gas, oil, industrial, automotive, energy, precision machining, consumer products, construction, and more.

 Proudly Trusted By